supabase-community/supabase-on-aws/README.md

-# Supabase on AWS - CloudFormation/CDK Blueprint
+# Supabase on AWS - CloudFormation/CDK Template

 _Launch in minutes.
 Scale to millions._

-This repo includes a blueprint of starting Supabase stack on AWS via CloudFormation/CDK.
-This blueprint use managed services such as Amazon ECS and Amazon Aurora etc...
+This repo includes a template of starting Supabase stack on AWS via CloudFormation/CDK.
+This template use managed services such as Amazon ECS and Amazon Aurora etc...

 ![architecture-diagram](docs/images/architecture-diagram.png)